ISI-apex/casper-utils/README.md

 intermediate artifacts and for cleaning.

-The FEniCS benchmark application is in Python and does not involve an explicit compile step, the experiment can be run with:
+The FEniCS benchmark application is in the following directory, and is written in Python so does not involve an explicit compile step

     $ cd casper-utils/exp/tune-fenics

+The perform a quick smoke-test (does not produce a useful model):

     $ make model-small

 For larger profiling dataset (takes several hours to collect), there